 On this episode, I am going to talk about signals in softball.
 We are all familiar with offensive signals but I am going to explore the defensive ones as well.
-I will talk about it after this break.

 Signals are essentially the relaying of information without actually saying anything specific and can be verbal or audible.
 Let’s talk about the offensive signals first because those are the ones most of us are familiar with.
 The most common are signals for the hitter on what you want them to do at the plate.
-This is usually dependant on the number of outs and how many runners are on base.
+This is usually dependent on the number of outs and how many runners are on base.
 The key with signals, is that you want to keep them age and skill level appropriate, simple and consistent.
 A young team for example may not be ready yet for the wrist cheat sheets, and would benefit more from a simple system.
 One that only uses a few signals and not too much movement.

 Some will use a key indicator which tells the batter that the next signal after the key is the one that you want them to pay attention to.
 The important thing for this system is that the players do not look away as soon as they get the signal.
 They need to remain focused on you until you are completely finished the whole segment.
 There are some common keys that many coaches use such as touching the ball cap or the nose.
 For this reason, it might be an idea to teach your athletes to be able to adjust to a new key that you might use randomly if you think the opponents are picking up your system.